TimKotowski/schema-registry/README.md

 # schema-registry
-A lightweight staging registry to manage, validate, and store Protobuf, Avro, and gRPC schemas before publishing schemas to Buf Schema Registry (BSR)
+A lightweight staging registry to manage, validate, and store Protobuf and gRPC schemas before publishing schemas to Buf Schema Registry (BSR)

 ## Structure